Statue becomes lightning rod for Australian nationalists

 "Let's be clear -- that act of vandalism was disgraceful and unacceptable.
 But we are not the United States.
 The issue of confederate statues and the legacy of the civil war is not specifically analogous to the Australian experience.
 We do however have our own history of racism that we confront in our own way."

-His views about the statue are echoed by Professor Mick Dobson, a prominent indigenous rights activist and the Director of the National Center for Indigenous Studies at Australian National University.
+His views about the statue are echoed by Professor Mick Dodson, a prominent indigenous rights activist and the Director of the National Center for Indigenous Studies at Australian National University.

 "The word 'discovery' in the colonial sense is such a hugely arrogant use of the language," he told CNN.